facebookresearch/anli/mds/start_your_nli_research.md

 #### Data Format
 NLI is basically a 3-way sequence-to-label classification task where the inputs are two textual sequences called `premise` and `hypothesis`, and the output is a discrete label that is either `entailment`, `contradiction`, or `neutral`.
 (Some works consider it to be a 2-way classification tasks.
-The code here can be easily convert to any sequence-to-label task with some hacking.)
+The code here can easily be converted to any sequence-to-label task with some hacking.)

-We the training script will load NLI data with an unified `jsonl` format in which each line is a JSON object for one NLI example.
+The training script will load NLI data with a unified `jsonl` format in which each line is a JSON object for one NLI example.
 The JSON object should have the following fields:
 - "uid": unique id of the example;
 - "premise": the premise of the NLI example;